elben/elben.github.io/posts/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 1. Immutability prevents you from doing stupid things.
 2. Immutability frees you to do the correct thing.

-<a id="om-and-react"></a>

 ## Om and React

 Given a page number of a book, you know that the contents will be the same *every single time*.
 Books are immutable.
 If you take the page number as your input, and your fingers flipping to the page as your function, you get:

-$$\mathit{fingers}(\mathit{page}) \Rightarrow \mathit{contents}$$
+%%%\\mathit{fingers}(\\mathit{page}) \\Rightarrow \\mathit{contents}%%%

 Can we do the same with our programs?
 Can we pass in a state and get the UI at that given state?

 With Om, you can.

 Om is a ClojureScript library for React.
-While there are a lot of good [articles](http://blog.getprismatic.com/om-sweet-om-high-functional-frontend-engineering-with-clojurescript-and-react/) and [videos](https://www.youtube.com/watch?v=DMtwq3QtddY) that explain [Om](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs/) and [React](http://2013.jsconf.eu/speakers/pete-hunt-react-rethinking-best-practices.html), I like to think of an Om application as a function $f$ that takes your global application state $s$ and returns a $DOM$.
+While there are a lot of good [articles](http://blog.getprismatic.com/om-sweet-om-high-functional-frontend-engineering-with-clojurescript-and-react/) and [videos](https://www.youtube.com/watch?v=DMtwq3QtddY) that explain [Om](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs/) and [React](http://2013.jsconf.eu/speakers/pete-hunt-react-rethinking-best-practices.html), I like to think of an Om application as a function %%f%% that takes your global application state %%s%% and returns a %%DOM%%.

-$$f(s) \Rightarrow DOM$$
+%%%f(s) \\Rightarrow DOM%%%

-Your application state $s$ is one giant, immutable map that contains all the necessary data for your UI to render.
+Your application state %%s%% is one giant, immutable map that contains all the necessary data for your UI to render.
 But naturally our UI needs to transition state at some point (e.g. when a user clicks something, or when an AJAX request comes back).
 To do this, we enclose our immutable map in a Clojure `atom`, like this:

 ```clojure
 (def my-state (atom {:my-data {} :users [] :foo 0}))